 This easy Vegan Chocolate Pudding is sweet, creamy, and so delicious.
 Use a blender to make this protein pudding in just 5 minutes.
-Enjoy it alone or add whipped cream and berries for a fancy low carb dessert.
+Enjoy it alone or add whipped cream and berries for a fancy dessert.

 When I'm craving chocolate or looking for a quick nutritious snack, I like to make this tofu pudding.
 This treat is easy to make in minutes and satisfies my raging sweet tooth.